Cloudxtreme/deploy/README.md

 - Documents
 - Bookmarks

+Then login to https://virtual.local/owncloud/index.php/apps/rainloop/app/?admin with admin and 12345 and change the admin password.

-Then https://virtual.local/owncloud/index.php/settings/admin and set the Email Server.
+Then https://virtual.local/owncloud/index.php/settings/admin and set the outgoing Email Server.

 ### GitLab